Sol Kerzner: Later career

-As a result of the success of the Sun City Resort with its Gary Player Country Club golf course (ranked number 1 in South Africa), he became involved in an international hotel, leisure and gambling resorts: most notably for his role as the developer behind the Atlantis Resort in The Bahamas.
-In that capacity, in late 1994, Kerzner made his first major acquisition outside Africa with the purchase of the Paradise Island Resort in The Bahamas.
+As a result of the success of the Sun City Resort with its Gary Player Country Club golf course (ranked number 1 in South Africa), Kerzner became involved in international hotels and leisure and gambling resorts, most notably as the developer of the Atlantis Resort in The Bahamas.
+In that capacity, in 1994, he made his first major acquisition outside Africa with the purchase of the Paradise Island Resort in The Bahamas.
 This 1,150-room resort was in bankruptcy at the time.
-After acquiring the resort, Kerzner launched a re-development and expansion programme.
-It transformed Paradise Island into a 2,300-room resort; that included one of the world's grandest artificial marine habitats and the Caribbean's biggest casino.
+After acquiring the resort, Kerzner redeveloped and expanded it into a 2,300-room resort with one of the world's grandest artificial marine habitats and the Caribbean's biggest casino.

-In 2002, Kerzner launched One&Only Resorts which currently operates numerous properties in The Bahamas, Mexico, Mauritius, the Maldives, South Africa, Dubai, Rwanda and Hayman Island.
-New projects by the company are also planned for China, Montenegro and Saudi Arabia.
+In 2002, Kerzner launched One&Only Resorts, which operates numerous properties in The Bahamas, Mexico, Mauritius, the Maldives, South Africa, Dubai, Rwanda and Hayman Island.
+New projects are planned for China, Montenegro, and Saudi Arabia.

 In early 2007, Kerzner expanded Atlantis, Paradise Island with 2 new hotels; The Cove, and The Reef, which added 1,100 new rooms to the property.
-This expansion which was overseen by Alan Leibman, which included 21 retail outlets and new restaurants by celebrity chefs Jean-Georges Vongerichten, Nobu Matsuhisa and Bobby Flay.
-Kerzner extended the Atlantis brand globally with the development of Atlantis The Palm, Dubai, with 1,500-room, water-themed resort opened in late-September 2008 on The Palm Jumeirah; a multibillion-dollar leisure and residential development in Dubai.
+This expansion was overseen by Alan Leibman, which included 21 retail outlets and new restaurants by celebrity chefs Jean-Georges Vongerichten, Nobu Matsuhisa and Bobby Flay.
+Kerzner extended the Atlantis brand globally with the development of Atlantis, The Palm, Dubai, with a 1,500-room, water-themed resort opened in late-September 2008 on The Palm Jumeirah; a multibillion-dollar leisure and residential development in Dubai.
 In September 2009, the "Mazagan Beach Resort" a luxury hotel in El Jadida, Morocco, was inaugurated by Kerzner accompanied by show celebrities.

 In October 2013, Kerzner announced that he was building a new Atlantis hotel at Sanya, Hainan Island in China with Fosun International.
 The 62-hectare resort has 1,300 rooms and a water park like the other Atlantis hotels.
 The project is reported to have cost $1.63 billion.